realBruno/mural-of-c/README.md

 ## Days 60 to 120
 * <b>Day 69 (17/12/2024):</b> <a href="https://github.com/realBruno/cli-programs">cli-programs</a>

-    * Replicas of a few UNIX command-line programs, such as cat, touch, grep, etc.
+    * Replicas of a few UNIX command-line programs such as cat, touch, grep, etc.